Board of Directors

 Steele was a co-founder of Energy Federation Inc. (EFI), and served as its President and CEO from 1982 until his retirement in 2018.
 EFI distributed and manufactured energy efficient products, created and operated dozens of utility partner branded websites promoting sales of energy saving products to their customers, and managed hundreds of public and utility funded rebate programs that encouraged consumers and businesses to make investments in energy efficiency and renewable energy projects.
 He is treasurer of E4TheFuture’s board.MoreUnder his leadership, EFI grew to a 140-person company with annual revenues of $80 million.
 Steele was among contributors to 1988-90 regulatory proceedings leading to the adoption of least-cost planning, or integrated resource management, for electric utilities in New England.
 This Collaborative Approach process, and resulting program design, became the model for many demand-side management (DSM) programs implemented across the U.S. Early in his career Steele served as executive director of the People’s Energy Resources Cooperative, a non-profit that merged with two other non-profits to create Conservation Services Group where he served on the board of directors.
 He also served as board member for the Community Energy Partnership, the New England Energy Efficiency Council, and Affordable Comfort.
 Steele is a graduate of Harvard University.

-Stein is Senior Advisor at E Source, a research and advisory firm that advises utilities and large energy users on technologies and strategies for energy efficiency and demand response programs, solar, marketing and segmentation, and customer experience.MoreShe provides strategic account management for E Source’s utility clients and direction to E Source services in efficiency, technology and the smart grid.
+Stein was Senior Advisor at E Source, a research and advisory firm that advises utilities and large energy users on technologies and strategies for energy efficiency and demand response programs, solar, marketing and segmentation, and customer experience.MoreShe provided strategic account management for E Source’s utility clients and direction to E Source services in efficiency, technology and the smart grid.
 Since 1994, Stein has worked on demand side management, demand response programs and technologies and energy information services.
 Prior to joining E Source, she designed and evaluated DSM programs for the utilities formerly known as New England Electric and Boston Edison.
 She holds an M.S. in Building Energy Engineering from the University of Colorado, a B.A. in Art History and a B.S. in Engineering from Swarthmore College.
 Stein joined the Conservation Services Group Board in 2014.